 The 2018 scholarship application process is closed.
-A committee of educators and community leaders have reviewed the amazing applications from inspiring young activists around the state.
-Recipients of the scholarship will be announced in soon.
+A committee of educators and community leaders reviewed the amazing applications from inspiring young activists around the state and chose four students for their inspirational work in standing up for civil liberties in their schools and communities.
+Meet the 2018 scholarship winners and watch a short video highlighting their activism.
 We are grateful for the support of the B. W. Bastian Foundation and McCarthey Family Foundation for this year's scholarship program.

 If you have stood up for:

 - Racial Justice